CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP-IPv6.md

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv6-unreachability prefix-limits warning-threshold</h>

-Configures the prefix limits for a neighbor for BGP conditional disaggregation.
+Configures the prefix limits for a neighbor for BGP unreachability SAFI (failure signaling).
 Sets the percentage of the maximum at which a syslog warning is generated.
 You can set the value between 1 and 100.
 The default value is 75.

 ### Command Syntax